Continuing Education Company Logo

 Robotic Surgery

 Robot-assisted surgery is an increasingly popular IOT use in healthcare.
-Robotic surgery could allow surgeons to maximize precision, minimize bleeding, and reduce how invasive a procedure is.
+Robotic surgery could allow surgeons to maximize precision, minimize bleeding, and reduce the invasiveness of a procedure.
 Additionally, patients who undergo robot-assisted surgery may have faster recovery times.

 With the advent of 5G networks, patients could potentially be operated on by a robot controlled by a specialist thousands of miles away.
 Not only could robotic surgery improve patient outcomes, it also has the potential to increase access to specialists.